BlueHephaestus/atra/README.md

 ##MK 1.1

-Test model, makes use of the Keras functional model API to have variable number of capsules for given inputs, apply a dense layer (output of each = activation(weight * input + bias)) to the input for each capsule, get all the outputsin one tensor, and then sum those outputs together into a final output.
+Test model, makes use of the Keras functional model API to have variable number of capsules for given inputs, apply a dense layer (output of each = activation(weight * input + bias)) to the input for each capsule, get all the outputs in one tensor, and then sum those outputs together into a final output.

 This model consists of only one composite capsule, however can have n atomic capsules inside of it.
 Obviously, complete atomic capsules are much more complex than this one currently is, since this one essentially treats each atomic capsule as being one dense layer with a constant output size throughout all capsules (missing gating, transformations, etc)